openstack/adjutant/doc/source/guide-lines.rst

 actions, or to build smaller APIs around existing things in OpenStack.
 Or even APIs to integrate with OpenStack, but do actions in external systems.

-Ultimately Adjutant is a Django project with a few limitations, and the plugin system probably exposes too much extra functionality which can be added by a plugin.
+Ultimately Adjutant is a Django project with a few limitations, and the feature set system probably exposes too much extra functionality which can be added.
 Some of this we plan to cut down, and throw in some explicitly defined limitations, but even with the planned limitations the framework will always be very flexible.